AniTei/js1-ca/README.md

 Both API calls should include a loading indicator.

 //index.html//
 Make a call to your API URL.
 Loop through the results and create HTML for each result.
-I will load 12 objects
+I load 12 objects

 You must display at least 3 different properties inside the HTML.
-It’s not required to display an image.
+It’s not required to display an image. image

-image
 @username,
 Full name

 You will need to link each result to a details.html page and to pass a parameter in the query string to that page. seed

-If you are going to fetch the individual result on the details page by its id, then pass an id in the query string.
+If you are going to fetch the individual result on the details page by its id, then pass an id in the query string. seed

-If you will be retrieving by another property, like name for example, pass the name in the query string., pass seed parameter in the querystring
+If you will be retrieving by another property, like name for example, pass the name in the query string., seed

-You will fetch this parameter from the query string in the details page code.
+You will fetch this parameter from the query string in the details page code. seed

 Catch any errors and display a message on the page if an error occurs.